 Since relatively few employees (approximately 10 per shift) will be travelling to and from the Main Facility site and deliveries to the facility will be minimal (on the order of a few per day), detailed traffic analyses as per the Highway Capacity Manual procedures will not be performed.
-The existing and planned roadway network will be described and Average Daily Traffic (ADT) will be obtained from New Jersey Department of Transportation for the following roadways:
+The existing and planned roadway network will be described and Average Daily Traffic (ADT) will be obtained from New Jersey Department of Transportation.
+Roadways and infrastructure improvements in the vicinity of each Build Alternative will be considered for this analysis.